Email marketing

 • Galentine’s Day (Feb.
 13th) It’s an unofficial holiday for ladies to celebrate sisterhood and female friendship.
 It was invented by the creators of the well-known TV show Parks and Recreation.
 Share Galentine party ideas, or even create a girls-only promotional campaign — but segment your email list first.

 How to make your St’ Valentine’s email campaign bring more sales?
 In our guides on Valentine’s Day emails and Valentine’s Day subject lines, we put together tips and tricks and top examples that’ll help you level up your campaign.
-You can also check out our write-up on Valentine’s Day marketing ideas.
+You can also check out our write-up on Valentine’s Day marketing ideas, take a quiz on your relationship with the audience or check our special on doing marketing with love (it’s not only about Valentine’s Day!).

 • Singles Awareness Day (Feb.
 15th) It’s Valentine’s Day for singles, the holiday to treat yourself and express self-love and gratitude.
 Choose the products that can improve the single life and send a selection to your subscribers.
-You can also invite the customers to make gifts for their friends, parents, and others.
+You can also invite customers to treat friends, parents, or themselves with small gifts.

 March

-A March monthly calendar with holidays and topics throughout the month being feminism, equality
+A March 2026 monthly calendar of e-commerce holidays and events

 • National Dress Day (Mar.
 6th) This holiday was created by fashion designer Ashley Lauren.
 If you sell women’s clothing, that’s definitely your chance!
 Create selections of dresses for all occasions, and give your customers discounts and promotions.
 Or, if you have nothing to do with fashion, start a flashmob of photos under the hashtag #NationalDressDay.